Andy Griffith: Personal life

-According to the 2015 book Andy & Don: The Making of a Friendship and a Classic American TV Show, Aneta Corsaut and Griffith had an affair while Griffith was married and they were working together on The Andy Griffith Show.
+According to the 2015 book Andy & Don: The Making of a Friendship and a Classic American TV Show, Aneta Corsaut and the married Griffith had an ongoing affair throughout the five years they worked together on The Andy Griffith Show; the affair was an open secret amongst the cast and crew.

 Health and death

 Griffith's first serious health problem was in April 1983 when he was diagnosed with Guillain–Barré syndrome and could not walk for seven months because of paralysis from the knees down.

 On May 9, 2000, he underwent quadruple heart-bypass surgery at Sentara Norfolk General Hospital in Norfolk, Virginia.

 After a fall, Griffith underwent hip surgery on September 5, 2007, at Cedars-Sinai Medical Center in Los Angeles.

-On July 3, 2012, Griffith died at his coastal home in Manteo, North Carolina, from a heart attack he had had the day before; he was 86.
+On July 3, 2012, Griffith died at his Roanoke Island home in Manteo, North Carolina, from a heart attack he had the day before; he was 86.
 His death certificate listed hypertension, coronary artery disease, and hyperlipidemia as underlying health conditions.
-In accordance with prior arrangements, no services were held at the time, and he was buried at the family cemetery on the island within five hours of his death.
+In accordance with prior arrangements, no services were held at the time, and he was buried in a cemetery on the island within five hours of his death.